tzlaine/small_wg1_papers/P2745_unicode_3_segmentation.md

 ## Tailoring

 Some of the test segmentation algorithms are tailorable.
-This means that they allow the user to adjust how aspects of the segmentation is performed.
+This means that they allow the user to adjust how aspects of the segmentation are performed.
 For instance, some languages use a space instead of `'.'` or `','` as a thousands-separator, as in `"1 234,56"`.
 For the word break algorithm to treat that string as a single word, you would need to tailor the word break